kunjtapiawala/kivindustrial/README.md

 - `EBAY_API_ENV` can be `sandbox` (default) or `production`.
 Use sandbox for testing.
   - Sandbox credentials have the `SBX-` prefix.
   - Production credentials will have a different prefix when you're ready to go live.
+- `EBAY_VERIFICATION_TOKEN` is a secure token used to verify notifications from eBay.
+Generate a random string (e.g., using `crypto.randomBytes(32).toString('hex')`).
+  - **Required for production:** eBay requires marketplace account deletion notifications to be set up for production keysets.
+  - The notification endpoint is available at `/api/ebay/notifications`
+  - Configure this endpoint URL in your eBay developer dashboard under "Alerts & Notifications"

 Restart the dev server after adding environment variables.